2024 Minnesota House of Representatives election: District 14A

-District 14A includes about half of St. Cloud and the cities of St. Joseph and St. Augusta.
-The district has experienced significant demographic changes due to an influx of immigrants, particularly from East Africa, in the last decade.
-About 68% of residents are non-Hispanic White, 20% are Black or African American, and 5% are Hispanic or Latino.
+Incumbent Republican Bernie Perryman ran for re-election.
+He defeated DFL business owner Abdi Daisane by a 13-point margin.

 First-term representative Bernie Perryman won the 2022 election over her DFL opponent by 199 votes.
-Perryman is a small business owner and chair of the St. Cloud Chamber of Commerce.
+Perryman was a small business owner and chair of the St. Cloud Chamber of Commerce.
 She was also a regional vice president for Anheuser-Busch for 20 years.

-Abdi Daisane, a Somali American business owner, is the DFL challenger.
+Abdi Daisane, a Somali American business owner, was the DFL challenger.
 Daisane moved to St. Cloud in 2013 to attend St. Cloud State University.
-His priorities, according to his campaign website, include supporting affordable housing, increasing funding for the state's child care centers and advocating for climate justice.
+His priorities, according to his campaign website, included supporting affordable housing, increasing funding for the state's child care centers and advocating for climate justice.